snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 <h3>The PII Transformation event's parent event</h3>

-Firstly, the `contexts` field in this new event contains a new event type called `parent_event` with a new [schema][parent-event-schema].
+The `contexts` field in the new PII Transformation event contains a new context called `parent_event` with a new [schema][parent-event-schema].
 Here is an example of such an event:

 {% highlight json %}
 {
-  "schema": "iglu:com.snowplowanalytics.snowplow/contexts/jsonschema/1-0-0",
-  "data": [
-    {
   "schema": "com.snowplowanalytics.snowplow/parent_event/jsonschema/1-0-0",
   "data": {
     "parentEventId": "a0f0213e-d514-44e5-8c3d-b1fba8c54f0f"
   }
 }
-  ]
-}
 {% endhighlight %}

-This context simply contains the UUID of the parent event where the PII enrichment was applied, giving one the opportunity to verify the enrichment.
+This context simply contains the Event ID, a UUID, of the parent event for which the PII Enrichment was applied.
+This can be useful for reconciling the emitted PII Transformation events back to the events which caused them to be generated.

 <h3>Enabling the new event stream</h3>